CREATING A VISUAL IP : BUILDING A WORLD

 UI DESIGN

-It was important to me that the UI’s visual language felt illustrative and aligned with the game’s overall art style, while remaining intuitive, clear, and functional.
-After establishing the art style for the main screens — laying the cornerstone for how the UI would expand throughout the game — I continued to oversee its development to ensure a smooth, satisfying, and visually “juicy” experience for players interacting with the interface and navigating through the game.
+I see UI and UX as extensions of the player’s emotional journey, and I made sure they would feel as tactile and rewarding as playing within the world itself.
+So, it was crucial to me that the UI’s visual language felt illustrative and aligned with the game’s overall art style, while remaining intuitive, clear, and functional.
+After establishing the art style for the main screens, I continued to oversee its development to ensure a smooth, satisfying, and visually "juicy" experience for the players.

 ENVIORMENT